How to Address the Board of Trustees

 The Board of Trustees encourages your participation in its deliberations and has tried to make it convenient for you to express your views to the Board.

 VIRTUAL SCHOOL BOARD MEETING

 Following are the instructions for submitting a Request to Address the Board during virtual School Board meetings in accordance with the Los Angeles County Department of Public Health guidelines.
-If you wish to address the Board on an agenda item, a "Request to Address the Board" must be submitted via email to email@example.com prior to the start of the meeting.
-Please see additional instructions under "Public Comments on Closed Session Items" and "Hearing Session" of the posted agenda.
+If you wish to address the Board on any agenda item, a "Request to Address the Board" must be submitted via email to [email protected] by 4:00 p.m.
+(Closed Session Items) and 5:00 p.m.
+(Hearing Session).
+Please see additional instructions under "Public Comments on Closed Session Items" and "Hearing Session".
 Twenty minutes will be allocated for each subject; please limit your comments to a maximum of three minutes when read aloud.
 Your request must contain your name, address, phone number, and the organization you represent.
 Your comments, in their entirety, will be provided to the Governing Board for their review, read aloud (if requested), and made part of the meeting record.
 No action will be taken on any item not appearing on the agenda.